networkinss/joaswizard/README.md

 It is a normal Java Maven project.
 You will need Java SDK 11 and Maven to build it.
 `mvn clean install`
+I forked Handlebars to remove logging from it.
+The logging binding from Handlebars can cause issues with your own application.

 ## Maven Integration